Prince of Wales' Own Civil Service Rifles: Regimental motto

-Ich Dien – (German for "I serve", a contraction of ich diene), the motto of the Prince of Wales.
+"Ich Dien" (German for "I serve", a contraction of ich diene), the motto of the Prince of Wales.

 Uniform

-From 1863 until 1888 the regiment wore a dark grey uniforms with royal blue facings and a shako.
+From 1863 until 1888 the regiment wore a dark grey uniform with royal blue facings and a shako.
 In that year the home service helmet of the regular infantry was adopted as headdress.
 At a time when colourful uniforms were still the norm the sombre colour of this uniform was considered unattractive and blamed for a fall off in recruiting.
 Accordingly light grey was adopted in 1890, although royal blue was still retained for the facings in full dress uniform until 1914.
 Khaki drill was worn in South Africa and the standard khaki of the British Army in France during World War I.

 Regimental memorial

 The memorial for the Prince of Wales' Own Civil Service Rifles is situated at Somerset House, London.
 It was designed in 1923 by Sir Edwin Lutyens OM, KCIE, PRA.